hachacha/migrate_islandora_csv/process_paged_content/README.md

-planning for this process
-needs
+There are probably more things but just getting this up

 ### before

 	- set up local CONST variables
 	- move pdfs to islandora-file-staging
-	- create proper path named by collection that will be referenced within this doc

 ### during

 	- read (loop) csv MODS file
-		- what is the filename of X
-		- per-item variables (subjects, page#, authors, etc.)
 	- extract text from pdf
-		- *should have a method for running this separately to test on*
 	- extract jpegs from pdf
-		- title and save them based the local CONST + the page#
 	- create the csv for migration
-		- collection, page files, page nodes, page media, book nodes, text files, and text media
+		- collection, page files, page nodes, page media, book nodes, text files, text media, manifests

 ### after / troubleshooting

-	- tbd
+	- copy images to html folder
+	- commit changes to this so the csvs are captured
+	- pull on the islandora server
+	- run migration from there.